 This idolisation of the male form is apparent in the very nature of the work; artists such as Rigaud, Pierre, Boucher and Jean-Baptiste Isabey convey a sense of strength combined with loving sensuality in the finely shadowed exactness of their drawings.
 These are clearly studies on the male form, but they hold a certain beauty that goes far beyond mere progression of artistic skill.

 The exhibition is small but contains more than enough to leave one gasping for a brew, and the Wallace Restaurant is just up the stairs from the show.
 With a wonderful ambience, it’s a beautifully open retreat and has a lot to choose from with a fantastically diverse menu – a little pricey, perhaps, but well worth it for the atmosphere and the feel of the gallery itself.

 Photos: Jay Shaw-Baker

-The Male Nude is at the Wallace Collection until 19th January 2014, for further information visit here.
+The Male Nude is at the Wallace Collection until 19th January 2014.
+For further information visit the gallery’s website here.